dm02/TextClassification/README.md

  ## How to run
  Download the repository.
 It contains the input data file and required trained model files.

- Run the .ipynb file to see the performance of test set on different type feature and model.
+ Run the .ipynb file from the source directory to see the performance of test set on different type feature and model.
 At the end it asks to enetr a text for classification.